pymupdf/PyMuPDF-Optional-Material/docs/document.rst

-:meth:`Document.setToC`               PDF only: set the table of contents (TOC) :meth:`Document.write`                PDF only: writes the document to memory :attr:`Document.embeddedFileCount`    number of embedded files :attr:`Document.isClosed`             has document been closed?
+:meth:`Document.setToC`               PDF only: set the table of contents (TOC) :meth:`Document.write`                PDF only: writes the document to memory :attr:`Document.embeddedFileCount`    number of embedded files :attr:`Document.FormFonts`            PDF only: list of existing field fonts :attr:`Document.isClosed`             has document been closed?
 :attr:`Document.isPDF`                is this a PDF?
 :attr:`Document.isFormPDF`            is this a Form PDF?